 But probably don’t feed it to your dog???

-Want more dinner ideas?
+Want more granola ideas?
 Check out my Carrot Cake Granola!

 If you make this recipe, leave it a rating and a comment!
 You can also tag me @Daughter_of_Seitan on Instagram so I can see your lovely food creations.
 XOXOPrint